truenas/documentation/content/SCALE/SCALEUIReference/Network/NetworkInterfaceScreens.md

 ---
 title: "Network Interface Screens"
-description: "This article provides information on the **Network** screen **Interfaces** widget and configuration screens.
+description: "This article provides information on the **Network** screen **Interfaces** widget and configuration screens."
 weight: 10
 tags:
  - scalenetwork
  - scaleinterface
 ---

 {{< toc >}}

 The **Interfaces** widget on the **Network** screen displays interface port names and IP addresses configured on your TrueNAS system, as well as their upload/download rates.